 Interest rates on equipment loans typically fall between 6-9%.
 Small business owners with better credit scores and larger down payments can see lower interest rates.
 Borrowers with lower credit scores and less money to put down will likely see higher rates.

 The typical repayment term for a non-SBA equipment loan is 1 – 5 years, but they can go as long as 10 years depending on the size of the purchase and shelf life of the equipment.

 While prime borrowers can typically get the best rates and longest terms through an SBA loan or traditional bank loan, they take a long time to fund (30-90 days).
 Many financing companies can offer competitive rates on equipment loans and get you funded much quicker.
 This may be a good option if you plan on paying back the loan quickly (less than 1 year).

-If you have a credit score above 650 and have been in business for more than 3 years, Balboa Capital provide competitive rates on new or used equipment.
-Apply online and once approved you can get same-day funding for up to $250K.
+If you have a credit score of 600+, Smarter Finance USA provides competitive rates on new or used equipment.
+Apply today and get qualified for up to $250k in financing.

 Equipment Loan Qualifications

 Your loan provider may require you to be operating your business for a certain number of years, and have a certain level of revenues before they approve you for most forms of financing.
 However, typically you can qualify for an equipment loan even as a startup, by just meeting certain down payment and personal credit score requirements.